obsidian-level-maker/Obsidian/COMPILING.md

 Assuming all those dependencies are met, then the following steps will build the Obsidian binary.
 (The '>' is just the prompt)

-    > cmake -B build
+    > cmake --preset dist
-    > cmake --build build (-j# optional, with # being the number of cores you'd like to use)
+    > cmake --build --preset dist (-j# optional, with # being the number of cores you'd like to use)

 Then, Obsidian can be launched with:

     > ./obsidian